 - No more than three inventors.

 - All must belong to the same grade category – 5th/6th grade, 7th/8th grade, 9th/10th grade, or 11th/12th grade.

 - Every member of the team must complete registration and be in attendance on competition day.
 Teammates who do not register or come to the awards show will not be eligible for prizes to compete in the national and global competitions.

 - You can participate through your school, club, after-school program, or from home.

 - A parent/guardian must accompany inventors on competition day.

 - Each individual or team will be allowed to submit only one invention per KCIC season.

 - Inventions must be an original idea or an improvement upon a product that already exists on the market.

-- Invention submissions must include the following items: an invention logbook, a prototype, a display board, and a pitch.
+- Invention submissions must include the following items: an invention logbook, a working or non-working prototype, a display board, and a pitch.
 Please see the Inventor Toolkit section for more details.